This White Bean Turkey Chili made in the Instant Pot is easy to make and so delicious!

 I’m leaving my Instant Pot on the kitchen counter because I plan to use it several times a week.
 The How to Instant Pot cookbook will also be close by as I’m going to be trying the other recipes.

-You might also like this Instant Pot BBQ Pork Ribs, Instant Pot BBQ Shredded Chicken, Slow Cooker Black Beans.
+You might also like Frito Chili Pie, Slow Cooker Cowboy Beans, Baked Beans with Ground Beef, Instant Pot BBQ Pork Ribs, Instant Pot BBQ Shredded Chicken, Slow Cooker Black Beans.
 Check out this Instant Pot Guide or Instant Pot gifts.

 Do you have an Instant Pot?